 To remove these cataracts, surgery is implemented usually with successful results.

 Although this operation will remove the chance of blindness, he may subsequently experience a slight reduction in vision.

 Corneal ulcers are painful and you may notice that your dog is squinting, pawing, or rubbing at the eye.

 Due to their protruding eyes, a corneal ulcer generally develops as the result of an injury to the eye, such as a scratch deep enough to allow the cornea to be exposed.

-Because these scratches are not visible, you may not know your precious pup is experiencing a scratched cornea.
+Because these scratches are not always visible, you may not know your sweet little dog is experiencing an ulcer on their cornea.